Manage Virtual Machines

 This tab shows the requests history and the progress of currently ongoing tasks.

-This section applies to the management of a Virtual Machine which is created from a newer template.
-Some of the newer templates are:
+This section applies to the management of a Virtual Machine which is created from a newer blueprint.
+Some of the newer blueprints are:

 Users have the opportunity to order a Virtual Machine (VM) via the Portal and subsequently edit it.
 Before a virtual machine can be created, it must be ensured that a network already exists.